lukaspfitscher/Agent2/README.md

 To ensure Agent2 is productive, provide it with the relevant tools and update the agents context so it knows how to utilize these tools.

-Under the "Useful software" section, there is a list of useful software to make Agent2 great got general purpose workflows
+Under the "Useful software" section, there is a list of useful software to make Agent2 great for general purpose workflows

 Agent2 is compatible with major LLM providers:
 Openrouter (all models), Anthropic (Claude), xAI (Grok), Google (Gemini) ...